-A typical sensing circuit using a discrete resistor is shown in Figure 2a. $R{\text{SENSE}}$ is chosen based on the required output current.
+A typical sensing circuit using a discrete resistor is shown in Figure 2a.
+R{SENSE} is chosen based on the required output current.

-The current comparator has a maximum threshold $V{SENSE(MAX)}$ determined by the $I{LIM}$ setting.
-The input common mode range of the current comparator is 0V to 5V.
-The current comparator threshold sets the peak of the inductor current, yielding a maximum average output current $I{MAX}$ equal to the peak value less half the peak-to-peak ripple current, $\Delta I_L$ .
+The current comparator has a maximum threshold $V{SENSE(MAX)}$ determined by the I{LIM} setting.
+The current comparator threshold sets the peak of the inductor current, yielding a maximum average output current I{MAX} equal to the peak value less half the peak-to-peak ripple current, ΔI_L .
 To calculate the sense resistor value, use the equation: